ABRG-Models/OMM_NeuroMuscular/README.md

 TModel0: A model with the theoretical SG->SBG transfer function as in Tabareau
          et al.

+TModel1: Like TModel0, but with a modification to improve the oblique saccades

-TModel1: To be like TModel0 with WideningGaussian from SC_deep to SC_deep2 and
+TModel2: To be like TModel0 with WideningGaussian from SC_deep to SC_deep2 and
          a demonstrations that this resolves problems in TModel0.